1. Gautama Buddha was born in __________.

 Explanation: They illustrate moral lessons through past lives of Bodhisattva.

-56. The language of the Buddhist canon in Theravada (Hinayana) tradition is:
+56. The language of the Buddhist canon in Theravada (Hinayana) tradition is__________.

 A) Sanskrit